 Here are a few foods to consider.
 Powdered fish food, newly-hatched brine shrimp and food designed for Cichlid fry.
 When they develop into juveniles, you can feed them the same food you give your adults.

 Breeding Problems And Solutions

-If the male is neglecting his responsibility, or he’s too excited about it, this may infuriate the female.
+If the male neglects his responsibility, or he’s too excited about it, this may infuriate the female.
 Usually, nothing happens.
-However, the worst thing that could happen is the parents may end up eating the eggs and larvae!
-That would ruin their (and your) hard work.
+However, the parents may eat the eggs and larvae!

 #2 The female can lay up to 800 eggs.
-If you have a small tank, the aquarium may be too small to hold all the hatchlings.
-The female may not be able to look after them all.
-It could cause a strain on her.
-If she shows signs of being overwhelmed, now is the time to step in.
+The aquarium may be too small to hold them all.
+If she shows signs of being overwhelmed, step in.

-This method may seem cruel, but it’s the best thing you can do.
+It may seem cruel, but it’s the best thing you can do.
 Take 50% to 70% of the fry out of the tank.
-You can use them as live food for your other fish.
-This leaves the female with much less strain.
-She can concentrate on the remaining hatchlings.
+You can use them as live food for other fish.
+This leaves the female to concentrate on the remaining hatchlings.